maxmind/geoipupdate/doc/geoipupdate.md

 `-d`, `--database-directory`

 :   Install databases to a custom directory.
 This is optional.
 If provided, it
-    overrides any `DatabaseDirectory` set in the configuration file.
+    overrides the `DatabaseDirectory` value from the configuration file and the `GEOIPUPDATE_DB_DIR` environment variable.

 `-f`, `--config-file`